thecodingmachine/classname-mapper/README.md

 ```

 Now, let's say you want to create a `Acme\Controller\MyController` class.
 Where should you put the class?
-To a PHP developer, this is obvious.
+To a PHP developer, it is obvious the class will go in `src/Controller/MyController.php`.
 To a PHP program, it is a tricky problem.
 The `ClassNameMapper` is here to solve the problem:

 ```php
 use Mouf\Composer\ClassNameMapper;